 Make sure papers adhere to the theme or question to be answered.
 Write in clear and concise English (American spelling), using active rather than passive voice.
 Manuscripts should not exceed 12,000 words, inclusive of figures, tables, appendices (if applicable), and references.
-Count each figure and table as 300 words.
+Count each figure as 300 words.

 To be considered, all manuscripts submitted must meet the following guidelines: